-Credit Cards are hands down your best friend when it comes to collecting airline points.
+Credit Cards are hands down your best friend when it comes to collecting airline points and boosting your travel hacking credentials.
 Not from the points you accumulate while spending (although they’re handy), but from the points bonuses you receive when you sign up to a new card.

-For Australians there are a huge number of offerings with decent signup bonuses, The Good Flight is a great place to find the best cards for your needs.
-I’ve had excellent experience in the recently with the American Express Qantas Ultimate Card which currently offers 100,000 Qantas Points upon signup, as well as the American Express Platinum Charge Card.
+For Australians there are a huge number of offerings with decent signup bonuses.
+I’ve had excellent experience in the recently with the American Express Qantas Ultimate Card which currently offers 55,000 Qantas Points upon signup, as well as the American Express Platinum Charge Card.